andyvroberts/tangerine/README.md

 # Tangerine
-Function App, Storage Queue & Table, C#.

-## Introduction
 The Elexon BMRS is a data distribution application that provides industry data about Central Balancing and Settlement activities.

-Two of the core data series it provides track national energy imbalance:
+Two of the core data series it provides track national energy imbalance for:
 1. System prices
 2. System volumes

-Both of these series occur at a frequency of 48 times (settlement periods) within every day (settlement day).
+Both of these series occur at a frequency of 48 times (settlement periods) within every calendar date (settlement day).

 There are two types of system/imbalance price and volume:
 1. Buy price and volume - when there is a shortfall